-Berlin Christmas market truck crash 'presumed terror attack'
+Berlin Christmas market attack detainee may not be driver, police say

 Political repercussions

-US President-elect Donald Trump quickly linked the incident to "ISIS and other Islamist terrorists" and "global jihad."
+Although few details have emerged of the detainee, US President-elect Donald Trump quickly linked the incident to "ISIS and other Islamist terrorists" and "global jihad."

-If confirmed as a terrorist attack, Monday's incident could cause further political upheaval for Chancellor Angela Merkel.

-The German leader has come under criticism over her government's generous acceptance of refugees.
-Germany has taken in more than 890,000 asylum seekers in the past year, a marked difference to other European nations.
+Dominic Thomas, a professor at UCLA who has written on European Union issues, told CNN that another attack by a refugee or immigrant would be "an absolute nightmare" for Merkel.

 "It feeds into the discourse of (far-right party) Alternative fur Deutschland, which has been trying to shape the conversation precisely around these types of events."